 - The aircraft callsigns are made of 5 digits.

-- The primary/secondary/daytime/nighttime designations reflect the usage by aircraft; the ground stations usually transmit on all frequencies simultaneously.
+- The primary/secondary designations reflect the usage by aircraft; the ground stations usually transmit on all frequencies simultaneously.

 Military Transport Aviation

-The Long-Range Aviation uses different frequencies and callsigns depending on the season.
-During activity on this network, a single letter ("W" for Europe, or "G" for the Pacific) is repeatedly sent on the Morse ground frequency at H+00, H+20, H+40 for 2 minutes each.
+The frequencies and the callsigns used depend on the season.
+The activity takes place mainly on the 8 MHz channels.
+During activity on this network, a single letter ("W" for Europe, or "G" for the Pacific) is repeatedly transmitted on one of the Morse ground frequencies around H+00, H+20, and H+40 for 2 minutes each.